CommonGateway/CoreBundle/docs/features/Plugins.md

 If you start from a brand-new Gateway installation and head over to your Gateway UI, you can find the plugin section on the left side panel.
 You can search for the plugins you want to add from this tab by selecting Search for plugins.
 Find the plugin you wish to install and view its details page.
 You should see an install button in the top right corner if the plugin is not installed.

-The Common Gateway finds plugins to install with packagist.
+The Common Gateway finds plugins to install with Packagist.
 It does this entirely under the hood, and the only requirement is that plugins need a ‘common-gateway-plugin” tag.
 Packagist functions as a plugin store as well in this regard.

 The plugins are installed, updated, and removed with the composer CLI.
 While this feature still exists for developers, we recommend using the user interface see plugins for installing plugins.

 ## Creating plugins
-The plugin structure is based on the [Symfony bundle system](https://symfony.com/doc/current/bundles.html), in other words all Common Gateway plugins are Symfony bundles and can be maintained in their own repository.
+The plugin structure is based on the [Symfony bundle system](https://symfony.com/doc/current/bundles.html), in other words, all Common Gateway plugins are Symfony bundles and can be maintained in their own repository.
 There is no need to contribute your plugin to the Common Gateway organization and there is no gatekeeper.
 Anybody may develop a plugin at any time and retain full control and ownership of their code.
-If you want to develop your own plugin, we suggest using the Pet store plugin as a starting point and have a look at the tutorial.
+If you want to develop your own plugin, we suggest using the Pet Store plugin as a starting point and have a look at the tutorial.

 If you want to develop your plugin, we recommend using the [PetStoreBundle](https://github.com/CommonGateway/PetStoreBundle).
 This method ensures all necessary steps are taken, and the plugin will be found and installable through the method described above.